mandolinejs/mandoline.js/README.md

 `RdagEvent` is an `Event` that will not be double-counted when it follows multiple paths to the same `<Rdag::Element>` or `<Rdag>` root.

-## rdag.js

-`rdag.js` is a mapping from arbitrary graph to RDAG.
-Easily represent a graph/network/web of objects and extract an RDAG-shaped slice.